 17. Bereavement Leave

 17.1 An employee shall be entitled to a maximum of three days leave without loss of pay on each occasion of the death of the employee’s spouse/partner, father, mother, brother, sister, child, grandparent, parents-in-law, grandchild, stepchildren, stepparents, stepsister, stepbrother or any other close family/whanau/person in respect of whom the employer agrees that bereavement/tangihanga leave may be taken.
+Bereavement leave may also be taken in the case of an employee, or their partner, suffering a miscarriage or stillbirth, as set out in the Holidays Act.

 An employee shall be entitled to one day’s leave without loss of pay on each occasion of the death of any other person, providing that the employer accepts that the employee has suffered a bereavement, taking into account the relevant factors set out in section 69(3) of the Holidays Act 2003.